Vehicle-ramming attack: Islamic terrorism

 Jamie Bartlett, who heads the Violence and Extremism Program at Demos, a British think tank, explains that "the internet in the last few years has both increased the possibilities and the likelihood of lone-wolf terrorism", supplying isolated individuals with ideological motivation and technique.
 For authorities in Western countries, the difficulty is that even in a case like that of the perpetrator of the 2014 Couture-Rouleau attack, where Canadian police had identified the attacker, taken away his passport, and were working with his family and community to steer him away from jihad, vehicle attacks can be hard to prevent because, "it's very difficult to know exactly what an individual is planning to do before a crime is committed.
 We cannot arrest someone for thinking radical thoughts; it's not a crime in Canada."

 According to Stratfor, the American global intelligence firm, "while not thus far as deadly as suicide bombing", this tactic could prove more difficult to prevent.
 No single group has claimed responsibility for the incidents.
 Experts see a saving grace in the ignorance and incompetence of most lone-wolf terrorists, who often manage to murder very few people.

+At least one Islamic separatist attack has taken place in China the May 2014 Ürümqi attack, which killed 43 and injured more than 90.

 Protest encounters

 Vehicular ramming has sometimes been advocated to attack protesters who block public roadways in the United States.
 Two police officers were suspended and fired in January and June 2016, respectively, for tweeting such advice about Black Lives Matter rallies, which have sometimes been broken up by cars.
 North Dakota state legislator Keith Kempenich tried and failed to pass a law granting civil immunity to drivers who accidentally hit activists after his mother-in-law was stopped by Dakota Access Pipeline protesters, and Tennessee Senator Bill Ketron did likewise after a man hit an anti-Trump group.
 Similar legislation has been introduced in Florida and Texas.

-In the 2017 Charlottesville car attack, a motorist murdered a woman protesting against white supremacy and injured several dozen others.
+In the 2017 Charlottesville car attack, white supremacist James Alex Fields Jr. rammed into counter-protestors during the Unite the Right rally, killing one woman and injuring 35 others.

+In the 2026 Delaney Hall protests, there were multiple instances of vehicles ramming into protesters and journalists.

+Revenge against society

+"Revenge against society" attacks in China started around the year 2000 with indiscriminate stabbing attacks, usually ending in suicide.
+Later vehicular ramming became a common method of carrying out these attacks.
+See for example 2024 Changde car attack, 2024 Zhuhai car attack, 2025 Jinhua car attack and 2026 Beijing ramming attack.